 A new partnership between StreamText and Videolinq helps broadcasters add real-time closed captioning on live video sent to social media platforms and other video platforms or CDN's.
 The workflow is simple, cost-effective, and efficient.
 All you will need is a stenograph operator, access to a StreamText account, and any Videolinq plan.
-Here is what you need to do:

-Open a Videolinq account and login to the media dashboard.
+Open a Videolinq account and log in to the media dashboard.
 Create a Channel, a destination(s), and a video Source.
 Important: only video from an RTMP source is supported to add real-time closed captioning to a live stream.

 Open a StreamText account and schedule an event.
 Videolinq options are under the "CARTCaptioning" tab.
 Copy the "server address", "stream key" and "password" credentials from Videolinq.
 Adjust buffer and line length as needed.
 Click on "Create Event".